crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 #### Apache

-If you are using Apache, the plugin root folder already contain the required `.htaccess` file:
+If you are using Apache, the plugin root folder already contain the required `.htaccess` file to protect log and cache files:

 ```
 Redirectmatch 403 wp-content/plugins/crowdsec/logs/
 Redirectmatch 403 wp-content/plugins/crowdsec/.cache/
-Redirectmatch 403 wp-content/plugins/crowdsec/tls/
-Redirectmatch 403 wp-content/plugins/crowdsec/geolocation/
 ```

-So you don't have to do anything more.

 ### Auto Prepend File mode